 A little window into Meriel's studio.
 She's been making her paintings on small cards that she then sends off to friends... it keeps her away from getting too hung up on perfection and remaining present in the process of painting itself.

+Time made this leaf this way, months outside in the winter rain and snow and sun.
+Pam made this painting over the summer months, slowly and carefully recording every fine line and detail.
 Time and patience and persistence, care and careful observation, time and the slowing down of the speed of life...

 Elizabeth had a whole plant with many flowers, each of which started bright and vibrant but faded to a butter yellow before falling away too quickly.
 It was a bit frustrating having to switch from bloom to bloom in one painting but she got there in the end.